Clovhis/PasswordStorage/README.md

 # PasswordStorage

 Simple password manager built with Tkinter and ttkbootstrap.
 Data is encrypted automatically using a fixed key and stored in `data.vault` next to the executable.
+A log file named `app.log` is created alongside the data file to help debug issues.

 ## Usage